 Buffalo sauce is simple- all it is is butter and hot sauce mixed together.
 To make buffalo mushrooms, just saute some sliced mushrooms in butter for a few minutes until softened.
 Add a generous amount of hot sauce (I used Louisiana hot sauce, my personal favorite, but you can use Frank’s, Sriracha, or another kind if you want) and stir to coat.
 Bam!
 Buffalo mushrooms.

 Just add a generous helping of these mushrooms on top of the cheese before baking, and you have buffalo mushroom naan pizza.
 Your new favorite pizza EVER!
 And the best part?
 It only takes 20 minutes to make from start to finish.

-And if you want to get real crazy, serve this with a side of bleu cheese dressing.
-Because buffalo + bleu cheese is a match made in heaven.
+And if you want to get real crazy, serve this with a side of blue cheese dressing.
+Because buffalo + blue cheese is a match made in heaven.

 Hope you enjoy this awesomely quick and easy recipe!

 - Preheat your oven to 425 degrees F and place an oven rack in the bottom part of the oven.

 - Melt the butter (1 tablespoon) in a skillet and add the mushrooms, salt, and pepper.
 Stir to coat and sauté over medium-high heat.
 Don't stir the mushrooms too much- allow the liquid to evaporate by letting them sit still.